The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 11. Maroon Bells

-When looking for the best place to see fall colors right now, the iconic Maroon Bells is a must-visit.
+When looking for the best places to see fall colors in Colorado right now, the iconic Maroon Bells is a must-visit.

 Maroon Peak and it’s sister North Maroon Peak, are two fourteeners located in the White River National Forest, about 12 miles from Aspen.